wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 - WHIP endpoint: This denotes the ingest server that receives the initial WHIP request.
 - WHIP endpoint URL: Refers to the URL of the WHIP endpoint responsible for creating the WHIP session.
 - Media server: This is the WebRTC media server or consumer responsible for establishing the media session with the WHIP client and receiving the media content it produces.
-- WHIP session: Indicates the allocated HTTP resource by the WHIP endpoint for handling an ongoing ingest session.
+- WHIP session: This indicates the server handling the allocated HTTP resource by the WHIP endpoint for an ongoing ingest session.
 - WHIP session URL: Refers to the URL of the WHIP resource allocated by the WHIP endpoint for a specific media session.
 The WHIP client can send requests to the WHIP session using this URL to modify the session, such as ICE operations or termination.

 The {{whip-protocol-operation}} illustrates the communication flow between a WHIP client, WHIP endpoint, media server, and WHIP session.
 This flow outlines the process of setting up and tearing down an ingestion session using the WHIP protocol, involving negotiation, ICE for Network Address Translation (NAT) traversal, DTLS and Secure Real-time Transport Protocol (SRTP) for security, and RTP/RTCP for media transport: